 Are you looking for the best Paleo snacks?
 I mean Paleo snacks that are so good that even your non-Paleo friends will be asking you for the recipe?
 Then, you are in for a treat because I am going to share the recipes for 3 of the best paleo snacks!
-If you are a Paleo enthusiast or simply a parent looking for healthy snacks that are not processed, you are sure to love these healthy snack ideas.
+If you are a Paleo diet enthusiast or simply a parent looking for healthy snacks that are not processed, you are sure to love these Paleo snack ideas.

-Best Paleo Snack Recipes
+3 Delicious Paleo Snack Recipes

 Landria Voigt’s SUPER PALEO SNACKS [Fair Winds Press, January 2015, $22.99 US/$24.99 CAN] has more than 100 of the best Paleo snack recipes using Paleo superfoods like coconut, avocado, sweet potatoes, and almond.
 You will find Paleo snack recipes such as Cauliflower Pizza Bites, Apple Pie Trail Mix Balls, and Sundried Tomato Chicken Sliders.
 The best part is that most of these Paleo snacks take less than 15 minutes to prepare!
 You can find the SUPER PALEO SNACKS book on Amazon (affiliate link below) or at your local bookstore.
 The three recipes I am sharing with you today are from her book and I was given permission to reprint them here- Chocolate Chia Workout Bar, Sweet Potato Brownies, and Zesty Walnut Brussel Sprouts.